jhaumont/enter-the-daggerverse/runbooks/english/06-use-interactive-dagger-shell.md

 container | from alpine | with-exec whoami
 ```

-You tell to Dagger to run a container based on alpine Docker image and run commande `whoami`.
+You tell to Dagger to run a container based on alpine Docker image and run command `whoami`.
 But wait, you have this output:
 ```
 ✔ container | from alpine | with-exec whoami 0.0s
 Container@xxh3:83a64a1566b1bdba